napari/napari/docs/CORE_DEV_GUIDE.md

 ## Inviting New Core Members

 Any core member may nominate other contributors to join the core team.
-While there is no hard-and-fast rule about who can be nominated; at a minimum, they should have: been part of the project for at least two months, contributed significant changes of their own, contributed to the discussion and review of others' work, and collaborated in a way befitting our
+While there is no hard-and-fast rule about who can be nominated, ideally, they should have: been part of the project for at least two months, contributed significant changes of their own, contributed to the discussion and review of others' work, and collaborated in a way befitting our